 Insect-Repellent Bands and Wipes

 If you are flying carry-on only and don’t want to worry about fitting bug sprays into your 3-1-1 bag, insect repellent bands and wipes are a great alternative.
-For wipes, this 15-pack of Cutter All Family Mosquito Wipes is affordable and contains DEET, so you’ll be protected without spending a lot of money.
+For wipes, this 20-Count Repel Mosquito Wipes is affordable and contains DEET, so you’ll be protected without spending a lot of money.